 The idea to set up manufacturing workshops came about after several unsuccessful attempts at getting a loan in a bank.

-— We needed money for construction, — Father Andrew says. — I went to a bank and tried to convince them to give us a loan.
+We needed money for construction, — Father Andrew says. — I went to a bank and tried to convince them to give us a loan.
 Unfortunately, I didn’t succeed.
 I had to refocus on the idea of earning money with our own hands.
 That was how our workshops came to be.
-Today, we have more than twenty workshops, e. g., an icon painting studio, a sewing workshop, an icon setting workshop, a ceramic workshop, a stone workshop, a joiner’s shop, etc. We even plan to create remote workplaces where disabled people could work from home.
+Today, we have more than twenty workshops, e. g., an icon-painting studio, a sewing workshop, an icon setting workshop, a ceramic workshop, a stone workshop, a joiner’s shop, etc. We even plan to create remote workplaces where disabled people could work from home.
 Do you remember Got Talent show?
-We are looking for people who have got talent to do creative work and will offer them a decent employment!
+We are looking for people who have got the talent to do creative work and will offer them decent employment!

 Opening of the sewing workshop